 How are Ice Caves Formed?

 An ice cave on the island should actually be referred to as a glacier cave in Iceland.
-That is because these Iceland caves are actually found inside these massive bodies of ice.
+That is because these caves are actually found inside these massive bodies of ice across the glaciers of Iceland.
 Glaciers are formed when fallen snow gets compressed through the centuries.